Migrant Children: Regulations, Rights, and Benefits

 Immigration for Migrant Children

-Because of these threats, underage children may flee their countries of origin with or without adult supervision to the United States.
+Being a child or young parent without economic resources in many Central American countries is not easy.
+With threats of gang violence, underage children flee their home countries with or without adult supervision to the United States.
 Young migrants also run the risk of being victims of other crimes, including physical or sexual abuse or human trafficking.

 Definition and Treatment of an Unaccompanied Foreign Minor

-- Does not have legal status in the United States.
+- Does not have legal status in the United States

-- Is under 18 years old.
+- Is under 18 years old

-- Does not have a parent or legal guardian in the United States.
+- Does not have a parent or legal guardian in the United States

-- Does not have a parent or legal guardian available to provide physical custody and care.
+- Does not have a parent or legal guardian available to provide physical custody and care

-The Flores Agreement of 1997: How To Proceed With Migrant Minors
+The Flores Agreement of 1997: How to Proceed With Migrant Minors

 The Flores Agreement determines the legal rules and procedures for dealing with unaccompanied children (minors) who cross the border into the United States, with or without their parents, and who are in federal government custody.